Miserlou/Zappa/README.md

 And now your function will execute every minute!

-If you want to cancel these, you can simply use the 'unschedule' command:
+If you want to cancel these, you can simply use the `unschedule` command:

     $ zappa unschedule production